Gixx/worstpractice.github.io/src/_posts/2022-12-13-advent-of-code-day-13.md

 #### Game rules

-We need to compare values between lines to determine if the line above is smaller than the line above.
+We need to compare values between lines to determine if the line above is smaller than the line below.

 ### Part one